Farkoth/Ceramos/README.md

 What is already in mod:

 - 10 types of ceramic tiles called - Cerama,
+- Now SHINY Cerama is available
-- Tools - brushes and spatulas,
+- Tools:brushes, spatulas and polishers,
-- Clayforming (temporarily disabled), barrel, grinding, powdering resources to get in final Cerama tile,
+- Clayforming, barrel, grinding, powdering resources to get in final Cerama tile,
 - Drying system as a step of producing,
 - Ability to buy Prepared Cerama from traders,
 - Removing Cerama have a chance to get tile back.